envision-projects/envision-projects.github.io/content/mechanical/project-l0ckcr4ck3r.md

 ![](/images/screenshot-2022-09-10-232014.png)

 # Electronics

 Solder the correct electronic components to the PCB in accordance with the picture below.
 I would highly reccomend attaching the female dupont pins so that you can easily disconnect things.

 Be sure to attach the Input pad to the USB C trigger module with the right polarity!

 ![](/images/screenshot-2022-08-30-111010.png)

 Afterwards, go ahead and wire the stepper motor and the magnetic encoder to their corresponding inputs.
+Also plug in the servo with it's analog output to the correct port.
 Be sure to glue the diametric magnet to its mount and glue the mount to the shaft of the stepper motor.

 ## Testing the stepper motor / magnetic encoder